+In the 2023 edition, the IEA Secretariat estimated preliminary 2022 data for other bituminous coal and coke oven coke use in blast furnaces, to calculate total transformation sector consumption for these products, and sub-bituminous coal and coal tar production and the resulting inland consumption.
 In the 2018 edition, revisions were conducted by the Turkish administration back to 1990 impacting the transformation and industrial sector.
 The revisions in the transformation sector were the result of new data submitted by the Turkish Electricity Transmission Company (TECT).